hyphacoop/handbook/working-open.md

 # How and what?

-- We currently work with an [*in camera*](https://en.wikipedia.org/wiki/In_camera)/redaction request for meeting notes, where at any point members can request to stop taking notes, or redact and correct notes after they have been taken
+- We currently accommodate redactions and going off-the-record for meeting notes.
+Participants can request to stop taking notes, or redact and correct notes after they have been taken.

 Legend:
 👀  view only